Gerald Vizenor: Academic career

 Beginning teaching full-time at Lake Forest College, Illinois, Vizenor was appointed to set up and run the Native American Studies program at Bemidji State University.
 Later he became professor of American Indian Studies at the University of Minnesota in Minneapolis (1978–1985).
 He later satirized the academic world in some of his fiction.
+For example, in "The Chair of Tears", in Earthdivers.
 During this time he also served as a visiting professor at Tianjin University, China.

 Vizenor worked and taught for four years at the University of California, Santa Cruz, where he was also Provost of Kresge College.
 He had an endowed chair for one year at the University of Oklahoma.
 Vizenor next was appointed as a professor at the University of California, Berkeley.
 He is professor of American Studies at the University of New Mexico.

 Vizenor was influenced by the French post-modernist intellectuals, particularly Jacques Derrida and Jean Baudrillard.